 The number and quality of results obtained in industrial applications across different domains has clearly proven the value added of machine learning, also in the predictive maintenance domain.
-However, as discussed in the state-of-the-art section, data analytics algorithms, and machine learning in particular, until now have mainly been used only in specific parts of the analytics process (e.g., for anomaly detection when monitoring machine data).
+However, data analytics algorithms, and machine learning in particular, until now have mainly been used only in specific parts of the analytics process (e.g., for anomaly detection when monitoring machine data).

-The goal of DayTiMe is to perform a more thorough integration of machine learning concepts in digital twins, by 1) specifying a set of base models for common industry scenarios of predictive maintenance, 2) providing a methodology with corresponding toolset of tailored analytics functions and machine learning algorithms that are suitable for those scenarios and 3) lift the concept of digital twins beyond pure data storage and monitoring, to the level of modelling, control and behaviour prediction.
-This will require 1) tailoring existing and designing novel machine learning algorithms that are able to deal with the evolving and dynamic nature of the processes in the (physical) system's environment and are e.g., easily retainable, include transfer learning mechanisms to learn from similar systems/environments in case of unforeseen circumstances, etc., 2) devising a methodology such that the (data-driven) machine learning algorithms can interact with physical and simulation-based models (i.e., hybrid modelling), and 3) coming up with an approach to let multiple ML models that are acting on a set of heterogeneous data sources work together (i.e., hyper modelling).
+The goal of DayTiMe was to perform a more thorough integration of machine learning concepts in digital twins, by

+- 1) specifying a set of base models for common industry scenarios of predictive maintenance, - providing a methodology with corresponding toolset of tailored analytics functions and machine learning algorithms that are suitable for those scenarios and - 3) lift the concept of digital twins beyond pure data storage and monitoring, to the level of modelling, control and behaviour prediction.

+This will require

+- 1) Tailoring existing and designing novel machine learning algorithms that are able to deal with the evolving and dynamic nature of the processes in the (physical) system's environment and are e.g., easily retainable, include transfer learning mechanisms to learn from similar systems/environments in case of unforeseen circumstances, etc., - 2) devising a methodology such that the (data-driven) machine learning algorithms can interact with physical and simulation-based models (i.e., hybrid modelling), and - 3) coming up with an approach to let multiple ML models that are acting on a set of heterogeneous data sources work together (i.e., hyper modelling).